nachen98/nachen-git/README.md

 I am a full-stack software enginner with a passion to create and solve problems in a creative fasion.
 I enjoy cycling and playing baseball with kids.

-Five years of experience as a licensed pharmacist, Ph.D student in chemistry, research and teaching assistant in organic chemistry.
+Five years of experience as a licensed pharmacist, former Ph.D student in chemistry, and former teaching assistant in organic chemistry.

 ***